Biclustering random matrix partitions with an application to classification of forensic body fluids: Biclustering prior

 \section{Biclustering prior}

-Here, we set out the BDP distribution over parameters and biclusters.
-For comparison with earlier work on NoB-LoC and clarity of exposition, we first specify the process on a single fluid-type/marker group matrix: that is the setting for earlier work.
-We then specify the process on a fluid-type matrix (i.e., across multiple marker-group blocks).
-Finally, we take a simple product of fluid-type matrix biclusterings to get the BDP.
-In this section, the assignment of profiles to fluid-types is fixed.
-In Section \ref{sec:posteriors-all}, we will allow for uncertainty in the assignment of unlabeled profiles to fluid-types when the ``row-content'' of each fluid-type matrix is random.
+We set out the BDP-CaRMa distribution over parameters and biclusters.
+For comparison with earlier work on NoB-LoC and clarity of exposition, we first specify the BDP (just biclustering, no class assignment) on a single fluid-type/marker group matrix: one of the 25 blocks in Figure~\ref{fig:dataGrid}.
+We then specify the process on a fluid-type matrix and take a simple product of fluid-type matrix biclusterings.
+Finally, we model uncertainty in the row content of fluid-type matrices to allow unlabeled profiles to migrate across fluid types giving BDP-CaRMa.
+In this section, the assignment of profiles to fluid-types is conditioned on the assignment partition $\V$.